jageshmaharjan/jageshmaharjan.github.io/_posts/2019-02-19-DeepSpeech.md

  is tedious to get the result based on the paper.
 Hence, we refer to the open source implementation of the [DeepSpeech by Mozilla](https://discourse.mozilla.org/c/deep-speech).

 Thanks to Mozilla for making it open source and providing it in GitHub.

+## Training on DeepSpeech

+[Mozilla's implementation of DeepSpeech](https://github.com/mozilla/DeepSpeech) is based on tensorflow.

+### Preparing the csv file of data
+The input data for the Acoustic model are the "train.csv", "test.csv" and "dev.csv" files The csv file is in the format of: wav_filepath, wav_filesize, transcript

+`Eg:` <br/>
+`wav_filepath, wav_filesize, transcript` <br/>
+`/path/to/wavefile/file1.wav, 205xxx, this is a sample sentence` <br/>
+`/path/to/wavefile/file2.wav, 781xx, the dog ate the sweets` <br/>

+### Preparing the alphabets
+For training the english ASR model, the alphabets consist of 26 english alphabets (a-z) and 0-9 (10) digit integers. <br/>
+For Chinese Model, requires the pinyin alphabets along with 10 digits from 0 to 9.

+### Language Model

+We shall prepare our language mode using [KenLM](https://kheafield.com/code/kenlm/).
+The Mozilla DeepSpeech recommend us to use KenLM which is most compatible lm for the training.
+First we need a corpus of vocabulary to create language model.